Team-TSD/Tetris-Community/README.md

 # Tetris-Community
-A Markdown file written to give fast access to resources to new members of the Modern Tetris community
+A Markdown file written to give fast access to resources for new members of the Modern Tetris community

 ## Objectives
 1. To give a quick and easy, no-fuss overview of the community that is easily understanble for new or potential members.